 tax, levy, duty or surcharge, whether imposed before or after the making of the contract.

 a) The Company’s invoices are due for payment strictly in accordance with the terms shown below and on the invoice.
 In case of a discrepancy, the duration stated on the invoice will prevail.

 b) An invoice can only be contested in writing within 8 days of the invoice date.
 When contesting an invoice the date and invoice number must be clearly mentioned.
 Any attempt at contesting an invoice after this period will not be accepted.

-c) Except as the Company’s quotation/estimate may provide, no discounts are allowable, or may be taken, against amounts invoiced by the Company, nor shall the Customer be entitled to any commission or rebate in respect thereof, and this not withstanding any previous course of dealing between the Company and the Customer.
+c) Except as the Company’s invoice may provide, no discounts are allowable, or may be taken, against amounts invoiced by the Company, nor shall the Customer be entitled to any commission or rebate in respect thereof, and this notwithstanding any previous course of dealing between the Company and the Customer.

-d) When payments of any of the Company’s invoices is overdue, the Company may suspend its performance of the contract to which the invoice relates and/or of any other contract then subsisting between the Company and the Customer for the period until the invoice is paid.
+d) When payment of any of the Company’s invoices is overdue, the Company may suspend its performance of the contract to which the invoice relates and/or of any other contract existing between the Company and the Customer for the period until the invoice is paid.
 The lack of payment on the due date will also without further formality or prior notice cancel any rebates or payment terms granted to the Customer and shall result in the payment of all sums still outstanding to the Company to be due immediately.

 e) Term Description:

 c.
-Open account (with approval of the credit insurance company)
+Open account (only with approval of the credit insurance company)

-f) For orders under 500 EURO, Medec will add 50 EURO administration cost.
+f) For orders under 500 EURO, the Company will add 50 EURO administration cost.

-g) LC has to be conform Medec LC requirements, otherwise the LC can be refused.
+g) LC has to be conform the Company’s LC requirements, otherwise the LC can be refused by the Company.

 h) From the due date of any unpaid invoice, the invoice shall automatically be increased without notice of default with interest at the rate of 8% per year of the total sum of the unpaid invoice.
-At the same time a fixed compensation of 10% of the total sum of the unpaid invoice is owed, with a minimum of 50 euros.
+At the same time a fixed compensation of 10% of the total sum of the unpaid invoice is owed by the Customer, with a minimum of 50 EURO.

-j) A proforma invoice issued by the Company and signed by the Customer has the same legal rights/value as an invoice.
+j) A pro forma invoice issued by the Company and signed by the Customer has the same legal rights/value as an invoice.

 6. CREDIT LIMITS

-a) Where the Company has granted the Customer a credit facility, the Company may withdraw the same without either giving any reason for so doing or thereby incurring any liability to the Customer.
+a) Where the Company has granted the Customer a credit facility, the Company may withdraw the same credit facility without either giving any reason for doing so or thereby incurring any liability to the Customer.

 b) If the Customer takes goods from the Company in excess of the Customer’s credit limit,